chriscarrollsmith/postero/README.md

 # Postero - Rust Implementation

-A high-performance Rust rewrite of the ZoteroSync Go application, providing enhanced Zotero synchronization capabilities with PostgreSQL and PostgREST integration.
+A high-performance Zotero synchronization application with PostgreSQL and PostgREST integration.

 ## Features